fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Before talking about the Hereafter, we must contemplate on what happens after a person dies.

-the one who has many sins will ask to go back to dunya ad repent and be good
+The one who has many sins will ask to go back to dunya and repent and be good:

     Say: "Verily, the death that you run away from will surely grab you, then you will be sent back to (Allah), the All-Knower of the unseen and the seen, and He will inform you of what you used to do."
     Quran, Chapter 62 Al-Jumuah (Friday)

 People who die end up in the Barzak.
 It is the world of souls where they wait for their resurrection and the Final Judjement.
 Barzakh (برزخ,  "limbo, barrier, partition" is an Arabic word meaning "obstacle", "hindrance", "separation", or "barrier") in Islam designates a place separating the living from the hereafter or a phase/"stage" between an individual's death and their resurrection in "the Hereafter".